► Vaccine Benefits and Safety ► Strategies for Vaccine Promotion

 COVID-19 Vaccine Availability and Getting the Shot

-- Receiving a COVID-19 vaccine is considered a safe way to build protection against the disease.
+- Receiving a COVID-19 vaccine is a safe way to build protection against the disease.
 COVID-19 can have serious, life-threatening complications, and there is no way to know how COVID-19 will affect you.
-COVID-19 vaccinations can help protect you by teaching your body to fight the virus without having to experience sickness or putting yourself at risk of severe illness and death.
-It is important to fit vaccination into all your other priorities.
+COVID-19 vaccinations can help protect you by teaching your body to fight the virus without having to experience sickness or putting yourself at risk of severe illness.

-- Your family may be at risk of serious lifelong complications from a COVID-19 infection.
+- If you remain unvaccinated, you and your family may be at risk of serious lifelong complications from a COVID-19 infection.
 Vaccination can prevent regret and fear that someone you love will die from COVID-19.

-- Getting back the moments we miss – being able to visit family and friends, gathering indoors at a favorite restaurant, celebrating birthdays and holidays, traveling, returning children to school-- are all the things we have missed this past year.
-But we can have these moments back when we take simple actions, including getting vaccinated, to keep ourselves, family, and community safe.
-In light of the new guidance from the Centers for Disease Control and Prevention (CDC), fully vaccinated individuals may resume activities that they participated in prior to the pandemic without a mask (e.g., going to an indoor shopping center, museum or movie theatre, eating at an indoor restaurant or bar, participating in an indoor, high-intensity exercise class, etc.).
+- Getting back the moments we miss – being able to visit family and friends, gathering indoors at a favorite restaurant, celebrating birthdays and holidays, traveling, returning children to school– are all the things we have missed this past year.
+We can have these moments back when we take simple actions, such as getting vaccinated, to keep ourselves, families, and communities safe.
+Fully vaccinated individuals may participate in many activities that they participated in prior to the pandemic but for some of these activities, they may have to resume masking based on state and local ordinances.

 - All individuals aged 12 years and older are now eligible to receive the vaccine.
-Vaccine supply has increased and is now more available in doctors’ offices, retail pharmacies, hospitals, and clinics.
+Vaccine supply is plentiful and is available in doctors’ offices, retail pharmacies, hospitals, and clinics.

 - Prior to receiving the vaccine, you will be screened for any contraindications.
-There could be minor side effects from the vaccine (fatigue, sore arm, mild fever, headache, body/muscle aches).
-Mild side-effects are a normal sign that your body is building protection against the virus and usually go away within 48 hours.
-You should expect to be monitored for 15-30 minutes after the vaccination to watch for severe reactions.
+There may be minor side effects from the vaccine (fatigue, sore arm, mild fever, headache, body/muscle aches).
+Mild side-effects are a normal sign that your body is building protection against the virus and usually go away within 2-3 days.
+You should expect to be monitored for 15-30 minutes after the vaccination to watch for rare severe reactions.
 Though rare, allergic reactions, including anaphylaxis, have been reported.
 If this occurs, vaccination providers can effectively and immediately treat anaphylaxis.
 If you have concerns about your medical condition(s) and receiving the vaccine, consult with your doctor.

 - Specifics of a given patient's circumstance should be considered if more than one vaccine choice is available for the patient.